kratosaurion7/RPG-Project/README.txt

 ######## -=README 0.3=- ########

 1. -----DESCRIPTION OF THE PROJECT -----
 This is a simple project I'm doing to have fun, these are NOT the game files.
 These files are simply tools to help me figure out how I will proceed with making the game.
+I will make another version with better graphics, story and items when I feel I got enough know-how.

 2. -----GOALS-----
 I want to have at least 30 minutes of content included in the game.
 How the hell I'm going to dish out that much content, I have no idea.
 Maybe I should make extra long loading screens  *grin*.